WeblateOrg/weblate/docs/user/translating.rst

 * It can be publicly visible and anybody can contribute
 * It can be visible only to certain group of translators

+Plase see :doc:`workflows` for more information about translation workflow.

 .. _strings-to-check:

 Translation links